Hansoft/E-mail-portal-shellscript-GraphQL-example/README.md

 1. Deploy P4 Plan Server and P4 Plan GraphQL API
 2. Add a regular P4 Plan user for the Mail Portal.
    - Username: mail_portal. password: hpmadm
-   - Edit this in script.sh if you prefer other user name/password
+   - Edit this in P4PlanEmailPortalExample.sh if you prefer other user name/password
-3. In script.sh also specify APIURL to match your deployment
+3. In P4PlanEmailPortalExample.sh also specify APIURL to match your deployment
 4. Unzip to a folder readable by everyone (in particular: the mail group)
    - example: /opt/mailportal
 5. sudo apt update